Keystroke: Ctrl + f

 - Backward search - is a check box to enable a backwards search.
 Note that the search begins from wherever your cursor is located, or from the end of the any highlighted text.

 - Find whole words only - enables you to search for only whole words.
 For example, if you wanted to search for the word "Now", check this box, otherwise words like "Nowhere" would also be found.

 - Find stylename - enables you to search for a Style.
 Be sure to enter the name of the style exactly as DBT defines it, including the period (full-stop) at the end of the style name, if appropriate.

 - Finally there is an "OK" and a "Cancel" button.

 See also: Edit: Find again.

-NOTE (2): To type a DBT code, press F9 then type the code.
+Note 2: To type a DBT code, press F9 first, then type the code.

-NOTE (3): You can press the F5 key to bring up the Duxbury Code List.
-Should you require many popular special characters such as the Japanese ¥ (Yen) sign, or formatting codes such as Clear Tab Stops [ctb]
+Note 3: You can press the F5 key to bring up the Duxbury Code List should you require popular special characters such as the Japanese ¥ (Yen) sign, or formatting codes such as Clear Tab Stops [ctb]